-Social networking and personal publishing
+Social networking and personal publishing (for use with computers, games machines and mobile phones).
 We are aware that bullying can take place through social networking.

-The schools will block/filter access to social networking sites.
+The school's firewall will block/filter access to social networking sites.

 Newsgroups will be blocked unless a specific use is approved.